 The project site is not located in the vicinity of any of the twelve important biological areas defined in Table 2-5 of Volume III of the General Plan.
 These important biological areas are primarily located within the riparian zones of the Sacramento River.
 The project site is also not located within an area of special biological importance as shown on Figure 3-14 of Volume I of the General Plan.

-The project site does not include any surface water.
-There is no riparian habitat or other sensitive natural community located on the project site.
 The site does not encompass any riparian habitat or other sensitive habitat.
 It is concluded that there would be a less than significant impact on riparian habitat or other sensitive natural community.